9.3 Recovery of overpayments

 - the overpayment was discharged in a bankruptcy proceeding (for more information, please see the Bankruptcy section)

-- the overpayment amount was written off as a result of court proceedings (i.e., based on findings of fact by the court or negotiations by the Crown Attorney; for more information, please see the Criminal convictions section)
+- the overpayment amount was written off as a result of court proceedings (meaning, based on findings of fact by the court or negotiations by the Crown Attorney; for more information, please see the Criminal convictions section)

 - the overpayment was incurred due to an administrative error and was written off due to an extenuating circumstance (for more information, please see the Administrative errors section)

-- the SBT made a final decision, ordering that the overpayment on an inactive case not be recovered (see below for more information)
+- the SBT made a final decision, ordering that the overpayment on an inactive case not be recovered (see below for more information).

 Rights of appeal